Okipa/laravel-table/README.md

 :warning: All the column methods are chainable with `\Okipa\LaravelTable\Column` object.

 ### `->classes()`
-> Set the custom classes that will be applied only on this column.
+> Set the custom classes that will be applied on this column only.

 **Note :**
 - Signature : `classes(array $classes): \Okipa\LaravelTable\Column`